Skip to main content

 Workers in outsourced departments like Sodexo, Aramark, etc. are private sector employees and have the right to engage in collective bargaining with their employer.

-Not sure if your campus has a chapter?
+Not sure if your school has a chapter?
 Contact an organizer to get connected or to start organizing at your workplace!

-Any member may organize with other members to form a statewide committee.
-Reach out to us at ucwga@ucw-cwa.org or check the calendar to learn more about statewide committee meetings.
+Any member may organize with other members to form a standing committee or working group.
+Reach out to the Steering Committee at gassc@ucw-cwa.org or check the calendar to learn more about statewide or UCWSE committee meetings.

 News